-1) A journey by ship for pleasure.

-2) A journey by plane.

-3) The plan of a journey.

-4) An informal word for journey, sometimes meaning a short journey.

-5) A journey for a scientific or special purpose.

-6) A holiday which includes organized travel and accommodation.

-7) Taking journeys, as a general idea.

-8) A journey by sea.

-9) An organized journey to see the sights of a place.

-10) A journey from one side of the sea to the other.

-Exercise 5.
-Replace the words underlined in each sentence with a word from the list: camp-site, book, hostel, accommodation, double, hitch-hike, a fortnight, guest-house, vacancy, porter.

-1) I stayed in France for two weeks last year.

-2) It is difficult to find anywhere to stay in this town in the summer.

-3) We were short of money so we decided to get lifts in other people's cars.

-7) It was raining, and we couldn't find a place to put our tent.

-8) I'd like a room for the night, please.
-Do you have a free one?

-4) I'd like a room for the night, please.
-A room for two people.

-5) The place where we stayed wasn't a hotel but a private house where you pay to stay and have meals.

-6) I'd like to reserve three single rooms for next week, please.
+1) A journey by ship for pleasure 2) A journey by plane 3) The plan of a journey 4) An informal word for journey, sometimes meaning a short journey 5) A journey for a scientific or special purpose 6) A holiday which includes organized travel and accommodation. - 7) Taking journeys, as a general idea 8) A journey by sea 9) An organized journey to see the sights of a place.
+10) A journey from one side of the sea to the other Exercise 5.
+Replace the words underlined in each sentence with a word from the list: camp-site, book, hostel, accommodation, double, hitch-hike, a fortnight guest-house, vacancy, porter.
+1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year 2) It is difficult to find anywhere to stay in this town in the summer [S. 1) I stayed in France for two weeks last year 2) It is difficult to find anywhere to stay in this town in the summer 3) We were short of money so we decided to get lifts in other people's car ----------------------------------- 1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year 1) I stayed in France for two weeks last year